- This event has passed.

 - A recent article in Metropolis magazine as part of The Next Building Environment Today series, a collaboration between the magazine and Architecture 2030

-How does this topic relate to Western Pennsylvania?
-During March’s Inspire Speakers Series event, you will also learn more about the local pioneering branches of the YMCA and how they are embodying the idea of urban acupuncture.
-Amy Piccirilli, sustainability coordinator at the Y, will share inspiring stories of how the organization’s people, places, and programs are transforming hundreds of lives throughout the region.
+Joining Bob Berkebile on stage this Thursday will be local community champions Amy Piccirilli and Bill Pricener.
+These two leaders in the local pioneering branches of the YMCA will share inspiring stories of how the organization’s people, places, and programs are transforming hundreds of lives throughout the region.